 In the first Megaman game for instance, there was nothing to tell you what you were doing or why, you just knew you had a gun and everything else was trying to kill you.
 But you could pick up hints about what was happening by certain unspoken clues.
 The background in one of the Dr. Wily stages showed that you were invading the bad guy’s base through some type of sewer pipe like a commando, for instance, and that once you beat this white-haired scientist guy, he begged for mercy, so you didn’t kill him.

-But in the latest Megaman X game, you get told exactly why you do every single thing you do, plus you’re given a backstory for every single boss, which adds nothing to the game itself.
+Fast forward to Megaman X4 and beyond, and you get told exactly why you do every single mission, plus you’re given a backstory for every single boss.
+This, to flesh out the story, character development, and other theatrical checkboxes that people say they like because they’re supposed to.
 No need to bring your imagination for this megaman: that story is being given to you with tweezers and a scalpel.

-The point of all of this is that while games today are an immersive experience that guide you through where you should go and why you should do specific things at specific places with detailed maps, arrows and UI overlays giving you dozens of mission details and requirements, it’s the simple games that barely touch on story elements that keep your imagination young and healthy.
+The point of all of this is that while big-budget games have to offer immersive experiences that guide you through where you should go and why you should do specific things at specific places, with detailed maps and UI overlays giving you dozens of mission details, goal requirements and trivia about the type of bullets you’re selecting, it’s the low-budget games that barely touch on story elements that keep your imagination young and healthy.

 If I ever need to create an ideal learning environment for my kids, I’ll raise them to believe that the NES is all there is in the realm of videogames.
 And since one upside to games that aren’t immersive experiences is the ease with which you can put it down, they’ll soon go off to the back yard and enjoy their last summer before first grade defending a tree from the Shredder.